zerustu/CPM_Converter/README.md

 For any modification after my tool, i recommand importing it in blockbench as my output file doesn't contain breakline or tabulation so it is especialy hard to read.

-Also your anti virus may not like the program at first (because i just compiled and there is no certificates). if you want there is the source code available if you want to modifie/recompile the program.

 ▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀

 # HOW TO USE: